-Where it is suspected that a child at the school has been or is at risk of being abused, it is critical that parents/carers of the child are notified as soon as practicable after a report is made to the authorities.
+Where it is suspected that a child at Our Lady Star of the Sea School has been or is at risk of being abused, it is critical that parents/carers of the child are notified as soon as practicable after a report is made to the authorities.

-The school must always seek advice from Victoria Police or DHHS Child Protection to ensure that it is appropriate to contact the parents/carers.
+Our Lady Star of the Sea School must always seek advice from Victoria Police or DHHS Child Protection to ensure that it is appropriate to contact the parents/carers.

-In circumstances of family violence, schools should:
+In circumstances of family violence, staff of Our Lady Star of the Sea School should: